Roles of the scalar $f_0(500)$ and $f_0(980)$ in the process $D^0\to \pi^0\pi^0 \bar{K}^0$: Introduction

 In the classical quark model, hadrons are categorized into mesons and baryons, where mesons are composed of a quark-antiquark pair, and baryons are composed of three quarks~\cite{Gell-Mann:1964ewy,Zweig:1964ruk}.
 Although most of the mesons could be well described within the classical quark models, some mesons have exotic properties which are difficult to be explained.
 For instance, the light scalar mesons $a_0(980)$, $f_0(980)$, and $f_0(500)$ should have more complicate components, and attract many theoretical studies~\cite{Close:2002zu}.
 However, there are still different explanations for their structure, such as compact tetraquark, molecular state, and the mixing of different components~\cite{Baru:2003qq,tHooft:2008rus,Klempt:2007cp,Kaiser:1998fi,Oller:1997ti,Achasov:2020fee,Morgan:1974cm,Jaffe:1976ig,Deng:2012wj}.

-The hadronic decays of the charmed hadrons could provide valuable insights for understanding the short distance weak interaction and the long-distance Quantum Chromodynamics (QCD) interaction~\cite{Wang:2021ail,Lyu:2024qgc,Li:2024rqb,Zhang:2024jby}.
+The hadronic decays of the charmed hadrons could provide valuable insights for understanding the short distance weak interaction and the long-distance Quantum Chromodynamics (QCD) interaction~\cite{Wang:2021ail,Lyu:2024qgc,Duan:2024led,Li:2024rqb,Zhang:2024jby}.
 Especially, the final state interaction are the key ingredients in the production of the light scalar mesons, i.e. $f_0(500)$, $f_0(980)$, and $a_0(980)$, which are of particular interest for exploring the nature of the light scalar mesons~\cite{Liang:2016hmr,Debastiani:2016ayp,Oset:2016lyh,Wang:2021naf,Wang:2022nac,Feng:2020jvp,Wang:2020pem}.

-Recently, BESIII, BaBar, and Belle/Belle II have accumulated a lot of experimental data about the multi-body decays of the charmed hadrons, which provides an important platform to investigate these light scalar mesons~\cite{Wang:2021kka,Liang:2014ama,Xie:2014gla,BaBar:2010nhz,Ling:2021qzl,Ding:2024lqk,Ding:2023eps}.
+Recently, BESIII, {\it BABAR}, and Belle/Belle II have accumulated a lot of experimental data about the multi-body decays of the charmed hadrons, which provides an important platform to investigate these light scalar mesons~\cite{Wang:2021kka,Liang:2014ama,Xie:2014gla,BaBar:2010nhz,Ling:2021qzl,Ding:2024lqk,Ding:2023eps}.
 For instance, the BESIII and {\it BABAR} Collaborations have performed the amplitude analysis of the process $D_s^+\to K^+K^-\pi^+$, and observed the near-threshold enhancement in the $K^+K^-$ invariant mass distribution~\cite{BESIII:2020ctr,BaBar:2010wqe}.
-In Ref.~\cite{Wang:2021naf}, the authors have investigated this process by taking into account the $S$-wave pseudoscalar-pseudoscalar interactions within the unitary chiral approach, and concluded that scalar meson $f_0(980)$ gives the dominant contribution for the near-threshold enhancement in the $K^+K^-$ invariant mass distribution.
-In addition, the authors of Ref.~\cite{Zhang:2022xpf} have studied the decay $D^+_s\to \pi^+\pi^0\pi^0$, and concluded that the cusp structure around 1~GeV in the $\pi^0\pi^0$ invariant mass distribution could be associated with the scalar meson $f_0(980)$.
+In Ref.~\cite{Wang:2021naf}, the authors have investigated this process by taking into account the $S$-wave pseudoscalar-pseudoscalar interactions within the chiral unitary approach, and concluded that scalar meson $f_0(980)$ gives the dominant contribution for the near-threshold enhancement in the $K^+K^-$ invariant mass distribution.
+In addition, the authors of Ref.~\cite{Zhang:2022xpf} have studied the decay $D^+_s\to \pi^+\pi^0\pi^0$, and concluded that the cusp structure around 1~GeV in the $\pi^0\pi^0$ invariant mass distribution could be associated with the scalar meson $f_0(980)$, which favors the no-$q\bar{q}$ nature of $f_0(980)$.